-Note 13.
+Note 14.
 Loan Payable

 On March 27, 2020, Congress enacted the Coronavirus Aid, Relief, and Economic Security Act (CARES Act) which established the Paycheck Protection Program (PPP).
 The PPP was created to assist small businesses in paying their employees and certain other expenses during the COVID-19 crisis.
 The Foundation applied for a loan under the PPP and received from its bank proceeds of \$508,015 on April 5, 2020.
-The loan is forgivable if the Foundation meets certain criteria as established under the PPP.
-If not forgiven, payments of principal and interest are due monthly beginning August 4, 2021.
-The loan matures April 4, 2022 and bears interest at 0.98%.
+The Foundation received full forgiveness of the loan, plus accrued interest, on August 6, 2021 based on certain criteria as established under the PPP.
+The income from forgiveness of the loan is included in other income on the combined statement of activities.

-Note 14.
+Note 15.
 Related-Party Transactions